 The Denton Police Department already makes online police reports available to all people.
 In non-emergency situations, people can call (940) 349-8181 or file a police report online.

-When a person calls the non-emergency number, they can request that an officer respond in person, or in some cases request that an officer return the phone call instead.
+When a person calls the non-emergency number, they can request that an officer responds in person, or in some cases request that an officer return the phone call instead.
 According to the Pew Research Center, property crime in the United States is much more common than violent crime.

 In 2019, the FBI reported a total of 2,109.9 property crimes per 100,000 people, compared with 379.4 violent crimes per 100,000 people.
 By far the most common form of property crime in 2019 was larceny/theft, followed by burglary and motor vehicle theft while aggravated assault was the most common offense for violent crimes, followed by robbery, rape, and murder/non-negligent manslaughter.